-- · The SPI Debug Interface - The Diagnostic Debug T37 object
+- · The Hardware Debug Interface - The Diagnostic Debug T37 object

-10.4 Self Test
+10.5 Self Test

 The Self Test Control T10, Self Test Pin Faults T11 and Self Test Signal Limits T12 objects run self-test routines in the device to find hardware faults in the device both at power-on/reset and during normal operation.
-These self-test routines can be configured to check the power supplies of the devices, as well as the signal levels.
+These self-test routines can be configured to check the CPU, clock, memory and power supplies of the devices, as well as CTE operation and the signal levels.
 The tests can also check for pin shorts between sensor X and Y pins, and between the sensor lines and DS0, power or GND pins.
+In addition, an open Driven Shield pin can be detected.